 I was lucky to have support from family and IAF: Gunjan Saxena

-Former IAF officer Gunjan Saxena, whose life story has been made into a Netflix feature film, says she was lucky to have the support of commanding officers and supervisors in the Indian Air Force but whenever there is a major change in an organization some individuals take more time to adjust than others.
-Saxena's response comes after the Indian Air Force (IAF) wrote a letter to the Censor Board objecting to its "undue negative" portrayal in the movie "Gunjan Saxena: The Kargil Girl", which released on Netflix on Wednesday.
+Indian Air Force pilot Gunjan Saxena, whose life story has been made into a feature film, says she was lucky to have the support of commanding officers and supervisors in the IAF but whenever there is a major change in an organisation some individuals take more time to adjust than others.
+The Flight Lieutenant's response comes after the Indian Air Force (IAF) wrote a letter to the censor board objecting to its "undue negative" portrayal in the movie "Gunjan Saxena: The Kargil Girl", which released on Netflix on Wednesday.

-Saxena called it a privilege to be the first to do something.
+The film charts Saxena's journey from Lucknow to the Indian Air Force and her role during the Kargil war.
+She became the first woman Shaurya Chakra awardee for running rescue and supply operations during the war.
+The former pilot, who has been portrayed in the film by Janhvi Kapoor, said it was a privilege to be the first to do something.
 "I think I was always lucky to have people around me who supported and rooted for me be it my family or in the IAF, at both the places I got support to pursue my dream.
 It's a privilege to be the first one to be doing something, but along with privilege comes a lot of responsibility.
-"Whenever there is a major change happening in any organization or in any field for that matter, it is never easy - there are troubles," she said.
+"Whenever there is a major change happening in any organisation or in any field for that matter, it is never easy - there are troubles," she said.
 She said she remains grateful to her fellow officers, supervisors, and commanding officers for helping her whenever she found herself in a difficult situation.

 Saxena also clarified that officers in the IAF never differentiated between male and female trainees.
 "Even when we started the flying training, the first lesson that was given to us as lady cadets or trainees was that the aircraft doesn't know and doesn't differentiate whether the person flying it is a male or a female.
 "So the instructors told us that they are not going to differentiate whether it is a lady trainee or a male trainee and they are going to give us the same level of training and will also set the same standards for us and I think that is the reason that when I was performing any of my sorties, I was performing equally well," she said.
 Saxena said she was proud of the film made on her life and hopes it will inspire young girls to go after their dreams fearlessly.